Why and When Deep is Better than Shallow: Implementation-Agnostic State-Transition Model of Deep Learning: Guivarc'h--Bass Formula and Homogeneous Dimension

+\begin{theorem}[Large balls in locally compact groups] Let \(G\) be a compactly generated locally compact group of polynomial growth, and let \(\Omega\) be a compact symmetric generating neighbourhood.
+Then there are an integer \(d(G)\) and a constant \(c(\Omega)>0\) such that

+The integer \(d(G)\) is computed from the nilpotent Lie shadow/nilshadow associated with \(G\); after the standard compact-kernel and cocompact reductions, it is given by the Guivarc'h--Bass formula above. \end{theorem}

-\begin{remark} In the general case (Theorem 1.1), the exponent \(d(G)\) for any locally compact \(G\) of polynomial growth is exactly the Guivarc'h--Bass homogeneous dimension of the graded nilpotent Lie group that arises as the asymptotic cone (graded nilshadow) of \(G\). \end{remark}
+\begin{remark} The preceding statement is deliberately phrased through the Lie shadow.
+For a general locally compact group of polynomial growth, \(G\) itself need not be a nilpotent Lie group.
+The Guivarc'h--Bass formula applies to the nilpotent model that controls the large-scale geometry. \end{remark}